lucasrodriguezdavila/CryptoStats/README.md

 ## Description
 CryptoStats is a Minecraft plugin designed to track your favorites currencies while gaming (please dont, just enjoy mining)

+## Setup
+- Place the binary inside `plugins` folder of your minecraft server
+- Start server
+- After loading, it is expected to the plugin not to load
+- Get a CoinGecko api key [here](https://www.coingecko.com/) and replace it at `plugins/CryptoStats/config.yml`
+- Start the server

 ## Commands

 ```java